 Colour wheel: Create your perfect bedroom palette

 If you’re feeling overwhelmed by colour, you’ve come to the right place.
-Simply click on a colour you’d love to decorate with, tell us which colour theory you’ll be using (there’s a useful guide below!) and we’ll do the rest.
-You’ll be armed with the colour palette of your dreams, plus helpful tips and recommended products to help you on your way.
+Simply click on a colour you’d love to decorate with, tell us which colour theory you’re using (there’s a useful guide below!) and we’ll do the rest.

 Colour Theory